 Singer-Songwriter, Acoustic Guitarist

-Her songwriting journey began in late April of that year.
-She took her first two originals, "Arizona Boy" and "Once a Babe" to Bristol, catching producers' attention.
-Alexandra recorded both songs in May and they were released on all streaming platforms as singles in June.
+Later, Alexandra moved from her native San Francisco to Boston for her undergraduate studies and felt ("wicked") inspired by the music scene while earning her B.S. in journalism from Boston University.
+Her songwriting journey began in late April 2019 when she took her first two originals, "Arizona Boy" and "Once a Babe" to Bristol Studios, catching producers' attention.
+Alexandra recorded both songs in May of that year and they were released on all streaming platforms as singles in June.
 Since the release, “Arizona Boy” has been aired on radio stations and garnered listeners in the United States, Canada, France, the United Kingdom, Ireland, Germany, Sweden, Austria, Peru, Brazil, Chile, Mauritius, Russia, Philippines, Taiwan, and Australia.
-Within one week of the initial airing, the song was ranked 4+ stars out of 6 by several disc jockeys worldwide.
-The French station FACE2RADIO alone has aired the song over 50 times.
+Within one week of the initial airing, the song was ranked 4 or more stars out of 6 by several disc jockeys worldwide.

 Alexandra released her debut EP, “Aesthetics," in September 2019, her debut album, "Just Drive," in August 2020, and a collection of covers from iconic "women of country" in September 2020.
 She now resides in Los Angeles and is excited to be back in the Golden State.
 In 2021, Alexandra released her first collaborative record with the production company NOYZR, "Taking Chances" (featuring vocals from Matt Norman) along with her second full-length studio album, "Broken Streak," which features collaborations with various LA-based artists including Aaron Lee, frontman of the rock band Killin' Candace, hip hop/R&B singer-songwriter and producer Medrano, and Boston-based artist Christina Howard, frontwoman for the rock group Brightside.